 It’s not difficult to become certified as a Florida remote online notary, but you do have to complete the entire certification and application process without missing any of the required steps.
 Unfortunately, on purpose or otherwise, there are notaries public in Florida who are performing online notarizations who are not authorized to do so.
-If your name is not on the maintained by the Florida Department of State, you are not an authorized RON notary, and cannot perform online notarizations.
+If your name is not on the list maintained by the Florida Department of State, you are not an authorized RON notary, and cannot perform online notarizations.
 Use the below links to verify the status of a notary claiming to be an approved online notary by clicking here.

 In order to become certified as a remote online notary in Florida, you must first hold a commission as a traditional Florida notary public.
 Information about becoming a traditional notary public in Florida can be found on the Florida Department of State website.